 Sunday, March 10, 2019

-Sooner than You Think
+Sooner than You Think - RIP Elder Peter KC Lee

 I have lost count of the number of years we had known each other.
 At one time, we were badminton buddies.
-In the business realm, he had acted as contractor for construction project and I was the supervising engineer.
+In the business realm, he had acted as contractor for a construction project while I was the supervising engineer.
 We had traveled together to see places and we were partners in the ministry of STS for many years.

 He was a man of few words and he had dedicated much of his time to charitable services in the Church, schools, the Lee Clan Association and the Hakka Association.